samjulien/blog/_posts/2018-05-17-ruby-on-rails-killer-workflow-with-docker-part-2.md

 That view takes care of listing all the books sent from `index` action within books controller.

-In addition, it has a link to add new books at the bottom.
+In addition, it has a link to add new books at the top.
 But there is a partial at the top that lists option to filter books by shelves.

 The `shelf_list` partial gives a list of links that will filter books.